-Green infrastructure is a network of multi-functional green space, urban and rural, which is capable of delivering a wide range of economic, environmental and quality of life benefits for local communities.
+Green infrastructure (GI)67 is a network of multi-functional green space, urban and rural, which is capable of delivering a wide range of economic, environmental and quality of life benefits for local communities.
 The provision of green infrastructure in and around urban areas helps create high quality places where people want to live and work.
-New GI can also mitigate impacts on existing sensitive sites.
+New GI can also mitigate impacts on existing sensitive sites and support heritage and conserve the historic environment.
+Access is an integral part of GI and PROW and 'Norfolk Trails' are an important asset.